Paris Lees: Activism

 In May 2016 Lees, alongside Brooke Magnanti, was called to give evidence about conditions for sex workers in the UK to the Home Affairs Select Committee investigating prostitution laws in Britain.
-The resulting recommendations by the committee headed by Keith Vaz, released in July 2016, implemented Lees and Magnanti's suggestions. to eliminate criminal records of those arrested for prostitution-related crimes.
+The resulting recommendations by the committee headed by Keith Vaz, released in July 2016, implemented Lees and Magnanti's suggestions to eliminate criminal records of those arrested for prostitution-related crimes.
 Sex worker non-profits called the apparent U-turn decision "a stunning victory for sex workers and our demands for decriminalisation" and "a giant step forward for sex workers' rights in the UK".

+In June 2020, Lees invited J. K. Rowling to lunch, after the COVID lockdown was over, to introduce her to some young trans people, following the author's comments about transgender people.

 Personal life

 Lees has publicly identified herself as a bisexual trans woman, and as a feminist.
 Lees has written about how in the early days of her gender transition she received abuse for not passing as female.

 In response to the announced gender transition of Chelsea Manning, Lees revealed that as a teenager and before her transition, she had gone to prison for robbery.
 Lees, who then was living as an effeminate gay male, said of the experience that "looking like a girly boy in an institute full of rough lads wasn't a barrel of laughs", but that prison was less violent than school because other prisoners were more disposed to harming themselves than others.

 After her release from prison and being turned down for a part-time job answering phones, Lees described having an epiphany: "When I realised I would like to change society, not myself, all these good things have come into my life".
 She subsequently received a referral to Charing Cross Hospital's gender identity clinic, and met her boyfriend shortly after beginning hormone replacement therapy.

-In 2018 she became the first openly transgender woman featured in British Vogue.
+In 2018 she became the first openly trans woman featured in British Vogue.
 She later became a columnist with British Vogue in November 2018.

-She was also the first openly transgender presenter on BBC Radio 1 and Channel 4.
+She was also the first openly trans presenter on BBC Radio 1 and Channel 4.